 How To Make Instagram Reels

-The Reels feature can be accessed the same way Boomerangs or Instagram Lives — through options at the bottom of your screen in Instagram's camera feature.
+The Reels feature can be accessed the same way as Boomerangs or Instagram Lives — through options at the bottom of your screen in Instagram's camera feature.
 By tapping or holding down the circle at the bottom of the screen, users will be able to start recording their 15-second videos with options like speed, effects, AR filters, and a timer available to them.
 Reels gives you the ability to use your own original audio as well, and then share that audio with other users for their own Reels.

-Where Can Instagram Reels Be Shared
+Where Can Instagram Reels Be Shared?

 Once you've recorded your Reel, you can choose where you want to share it.
-Along with your Story and direct messages to other people, you even have the option of sharing your Instagram Reels on the Explore page for everyone to see.
+Along with your feed, your Story and in direct messages to other people, you even have the option of sharing your Instagram Reels on the Explore page for everyone to see.
 The Instagram Reels that have the most engagement will appear here.
 Reels you create can also be added to a "Reels" tab on your profile.